-\odot Covered employer: All employers employing one or more employees in the state of Connecticut, with a few exceptions.
-0 Y Employee eligibility requirements: Eligible employees must have earned at least \$2,325 from one or more employers during the highest-earning quarter of the base period and are either currently employed in CT or have been employed in the previous 12 weeks.
+Covered All employers employing one or more employees in the state of Connecticut, with a few exceptions. employer: Employee eligibility requirements: Eligible employees must have earned at least \$2,325 from one or more employers during the highest- earning quarter of the base period and are either currently employed in CT or have been employed in the previous 12 weeks.
 Employees need not reside in CT to be eligible.
-Terminated employees may continue to be eligible under their prior employer's plan if they are not re-employed by a new covered employer within 12 weeks of their termination. & Reason for leave: For employee's own serious health condition, including pregnancy; For employee's organ or bone marrow donation; To care for a family member who has a serious health condition; To bond with a new child following birth, adoption, or foster placement; To care for a family member injured in military duty; For qualifying military exigencies; and To address family violence or sexual assault situations.
+Terminated employees may continue to be eligible under their prior employer's plan if they are not re-employed by a new covered employer within 12 weeks of their termination.
+Reason for leave: For employee's own serious health condition, including pregnancy; For employee's organ or bone marrow donation; To care for a family member who has a serious health condition; To bond with a new child following birth, adoption, or foster placement; To care for a family member injured in military duty; For qualifying military exigencies; and To address family violence or sexual assault situations.
 Benefit duration: Eligible employees will be entitled to up to 12 weeks of paid family and/or medical leave in any twelve-month period.
 An additional two weeks of paid leave is available if medical leave is needed for pregnancy-related disability for a combined maximum of 14 weeks.
-Pay for family violence/sexual assault leave is limited to 12 days in a 12-month period and is included as part of the 12-week total of PFML benefits. $\overline{\mathbb{Q}}$ Waiting period: None.
-O C S Benefit amount: Eligible employees can receive up to 95% of their average weekly earnings, up to a weekly maximum of 60 times the state minimum wage.
+Pay for family violence/sexual assault leave is limited to 12 days in a 12-month period and is included as part of the 12-week total of PFML benefits.
+Waiting period: None.
+Benefit amount: Eligible employees can receive up to 95% of their average weekly earnings, up to a weekly maximum of 60 times the state minimum wage.
 Employees who earn more than 40 times the CT minimum wage will receive 60% of their wages that exceed that amount (subject to the cap).
-Effective January 1, 2025, the maximum weekly benefit will increase to \$981 per week for leaves beginning on or after January 1, 2025. ঞ্জি Funding mechanism: The leave program will be funded by employees through payroll deductions of 0.5% of taxable wages, up to the Social Security maximum of \$176,100 in 2025.
+Effective January 1, 2025, the maximum weekly benefit will increase to \$981 per week for leaves beginning on or after January 1, 2025.
+Funding mechanism: The leave program will be funded by employees through payroll deductions of 0.5% of taxable wages, up to the Social Security maximum of \$176,100 in 2025.
 There is no employer contribution.
 Job protection: None.
-However, another leave that provides job protection, such as FMLA or CT FMLA, may run concurrently with CT PFML. - Private Plan option: Employers can apply for a private plan exemption if they have a plan that confers the same rights, protections, and benefits as provided under the state program and does not cost employees more that the premium charged through the state program.
+However, another leave that provides job protection, such as FMLA or CT FMLA, may run concurrently with CT PFML.
+Private Plan option: Employers can apply for a private plan exemption if they have a plan that confers the same rights, protections, and benefits as provided under the state program and does not cost employees more that the premium charged through the state program.
 Employers with self-insured plans must post a bond with the state.
 If the employer's private plan is fully insured, the policy must be approved by the CT Insurance Department.
 A majority of the employees working in CT for the employer must vote in favor of a private plan.
-Important dates July 31, 2025: Deadline for employers to submit Q2 2025 contributions.
-October 31, 2025: Deadline for employers to submit Q3 2025 contributions.
-January 31, 2026: Deadline for employers to submit Q4 2025 contributions. Ð Resources https://ctpaidleave.org/s/?language=en_US
+Important dates April 30, 2025: Deadline for employers to submit Q1 2025 contributions.
+Resources https://ctpaidleave.org/s/?language=en_US